AkashSDas/notesflow/contents/accounting/101/assets-liabilities-and-equity.md

 > - Interest payable
 > - Accurals
 > - Unearned revenue (opposite of prepayment)
->   - since this is double entry bookkeeping therefore it is an liability
+>   - Since this is double entry bookkeeping therefore it is an liability
 > - Short term loans
 >   - loans that have to be paid within a year
 >   - portions of long term loans

+**Unearned revenue** is money received by an individual or company for a service or product that has yet to be provided or delivered.

 #### Non current liabilities